-This was the first Police song to chart.
-It hit #42 in England when it was released in 1978.
+This was the first Police song to chart: it hit #42 in the UK when it was released in 1978.
 A year later, after The Police became widely known, it was re-released and went to #2.

-The single had a picture of a hooded body hanging from a rope, indicating the boy in the song who killed himself.
-The hooded boy is the band's drummer, Stewart Copeland. (thanks, Jeff - Kendall Park, NJ)
+The single came with some interesting artwork: a picture of a hooded body hanging from a rope, indicating the boy in the song who killed himself.
+The hooded boy is the band's drummer, Stewart Copeland.

 The BBC banned this because of its morbid content.